behave-contrib/behave-gui/readme.md

 ## Dependencies

 Btc-Gui requires Python 3 and [Behave](https://behave.readthedocs.io/en/stable/).
-You can Behave with this command:
+You can install Behave with this command:

 ```bash
 python -m pip install behave